-My first encounter with anti-semitism was at the school I attended.
+My first encounter with antisemitism (anti-Jewish hatred) was at the school I attended.
 I was eight years old.
 I was about to wipe the blackboard and one of the children said, ‘Don’t give the Jew the sponge.’
 This is a long time ago, but I have never forgotten it.
 Then suddenly some children spat at me in the street and called me a dirty Jew.
 I did not really understand what was going on.
 One just had to accept that one was different.
 One did not belong to the master race.

 When I was 12 years old, it became impossible to continue my cello lessons because there were no Jewish cello teachers left in Breslau, and it had become too dangerous for an ‘Aryan’ cellist to teach a Jewish child.
 With some difficulties, my parents got permission for me to leave school and go to Berlin, where I had private tuition in school subjects and lessons with the only Jewish cello teacher still living there.